luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 [Describe the test-function multiplication and integration by parts, the same way the `ex1` tutorial does.
 Show the steps as numbered equations.]

 To solve the PDE, we first derive the weak form.
-Do do so, we multiply the PDE by a test function $v \in $, which gives us
+We multiply the PDE by a test function $v \in $, which gives us

 $$-\Delta u v = \lambda u v\quad \text{in } \Omega, \qquad u = 0 \quad \text{on } \partial\Omega \tag{1}$$